breadtubetv/breadtubetv/README.md

 ## [Contributing](https://github.com/breadtubetv/breadtubetv/blob/master/CONTRIBUTING.md)

-### Configuring the `bake` CLI

-The `.bake.yaml` configuration file can be stored in the following locations:

-- `$HOME/.bake.yaml`
-- `./bake.yaml` (In other words, the current directory from which you're running the CLI)

-Current configuration options and default values:

-- `projectRoot: "../"` : Directory of channel data files.
-  E.g. `$GOPATH/src/github.com/breadtubetv/breadtubetv/data/channels`

 ### Adding a Channel

 #### [Walkthrough Video](https://youtu.be/jpOun7YXFpg) (Out of date)

-You can use the `bake` CLI, instructions [here](#Importing-a-Channel) to add channels OR
+You can use the `bake` CLI, visit the [repo](https://github.com/breadtubetv/bake) for more information OR

 - Create a `<channelName>.yaml` file in [`data/channels/`](https://github.com/breadtubetv/breadtubetv/blob/master/data/channels)
 - Fill in the required information: